 A new birthing clinic will bring healing to 12 different villages, through a pastor’s vision and Lulu’s partnership with the Sierra Leone government.
 Additionally, an FGM (female genital mutilation) rescue program is saving girls from this ancient evil practice.
 Go HERE to learn more.

+Fathers in Sierra Leone are learning to care for their families under the leadership of Pastor Sonnel Kamara.
 These men are receiving the training and tools necessary to care for their families through sustainable farming.
 To learn more, go HERE.

 Working with single mothers and families in the villages of Sierra Leone, The Lulu Tree provides microloans through the local church for those seeking to support their families through establishing a small business.
 To learn more, please go HERE.